What is integration?

 So the answer to the title question is that cloud platforms are not replacing integration platforms.
 It is more like integration platforms, and cloud platforms work in symbiosis, where the integration platform provides coherent development and control for integrations, and the cloud platforms provide components for integration and much more, such as machine learning and data storage.

-As I mentioned earlier, functionalities and capabilities of integration platforms vary considerably.
+As I mentioned earlier, the functionalities and capabilities of integration platforms vary considerably.
 The development methods also vary between platforms.
 Some integration platforms are based on pure programming; some rely on visual modelling of processes, and technology or system adapters.
 Integration platforms based on programming are called full-code platforms.
-Integration platforms that require a little understanding of protocols and standards called low-code integration platforms.
+Integration platforms that require a little understanding of protocols and standards are called low-code integration platforms.
 Integration platforms that have plug-and-play adapters for enterprise systems like SAP and HubSpot are called no-code integration platforms.

 No-code easily and unpredictably becomes a full-code when the system to be integrated is used in a way that the ready-made adapter was not ready for.
 Sadly - this is the case quite often.
 How many ERP systems have been implemented without customizing or using its data fields for their original purpose and in the same way in different companies?
 That was meant to work in 80% of the solutions only works in 20% of the use cases.
 Because of this, no-code platforms often work well in demos, but in practice, they are laborious to implement if and when the adapter does not work as needed.
 In full-code platforms, the problem is skill management: you need a large number of platform-aware developers.
 Often, for example, upkeep is expensive when the expensive, especially skilled developer is required to solve each problem or use case.